Muni Elevators Modernization

 Temporary transit changes are hard for many people with disabilities and older adults for whom walking farther to an alternate bus or paying for other transportation isn’t possible.
 To address this need, the SFMTA created the Essential Trip Card to help older adults and people with disabilities take and pay for essential trips in taxis during this crisis.

 Eligible participants will pay 20% of the cost of a regular cab ride fare for essential trips, up to $60 in value per month.
 If you are a 65+ years old or person with a disability, you can apply for the Essential Trip Card by calling 311 and mentioning the program or visiting the Essential Trip Card program page to learn more.

 As a separate system improvement project, a new elevator will be constructed at Harvey Milk Plaza at Castro Station.
-That project will break ground in summer 2021.
+That project will break ground in late 2022.

 To ensure that Muni system is in a state of good repair, the SFMTA will rehabilitate and modernize 12 elevators in the entire subway system for the next four years.
 Once complete, the new elevators equipped with the state of art technology will greatly improve safety and reliability of Muni system, especially for seniors, people in wheelchairs and those who have special need.

 Features of the new elevators: